assimilatereality/assimilatereality.github.io/_posts/2025-12-20-learn-from-chaos.md

 Think about it.
 When an engineer makes a judgment call during an incident and the system stays up, we call it good operations.
 When that same type of judgment leads to an outage, we call it an incident.
 But the cognitive process is identical.
 The difference is outcome, not approach.

-I saw this clearly in my years managing systems.
 Commercial aviation maintains an extraordinary safety record not because pilots never make mistakes—they do, constantly—but because the system has evolved to catch, correct, and learn from those mistakes before they cascade into disasters.
 The focus isn't on eliminating errors but on creating contexts where errors can be handled effectively.

 This maps directly to what I've called fitness perception: success comes from effective adaptation, not perfect understanding.
 The most reliable systems aren't those where nothing goes wrong—they're those that respond effectively when things inevitably do.